tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 45:** Pure energy is primal awareness and intention.
 Energy as we know it, &ldquo;the ability to perform work&rdquo;, is the balancing of the imbalance between states of that ever-bifurcating energy.

 So, our first dot has two attributes, awareness and intention, and the limitation of 0-dimensions.
 This dot then is itself a form of awareness and being so, it will be aware of the existence of *dotness*, not *its dotness*, just *a dotness*.
 Just as the awareness of a conceptual point created the first dot, the first dot&rsquo;s awareness of dotness is what creates the 2<sup>nd</sup> (green) dot, and in doing so, creates the 1<sup>st</sup> instance of a dimension.
-With two dots, we now have a relationship between them as shown by a line *(Fig. c3)*.
+Just as the first dot was created by an awareness, so to was the second dot created by the awareness of the first dot.
+Perhaps this is what Nietzsche was referring to when he said (in *Beyond Good and Evil*) &ldquo;And if thou gaze long into an abyss, the abyss will also gaze into thee.&rdquo; With two dots, we now have a relationship between them as shown by a line *(Fig. c3)*.

 Each of these dots is aware of *its* dotness now, not just *a* dotness, because, with the existence of the other dot, each dot now has a center of its awareness *(Fig. c4)*, and the other dot defining its opposite and the limits of its awareness *(Fig. c5)*.
 Where before there was only that of unlimited awareness, now there is awareness that is limited by, or defined by, awareness.
 This results in two types of awareness; the *subjective*, which is the awareness of one's existence, and which is infinite by nature, and the *objective*, the awareness of another's existence, which is finite by nature.